bkader/Skada-WoTLK/README.md

 player:GetAHPS() -- returns the amount of absorb+heal per second.
-player:GetAbsorbHealTargets() -- returns the list of absorb and heal targets. player:GetAbsorbHealOnTarget(name) -- returns the amount of absorb and heal the player did on the given target. player:GetDebuffsTargets() -- returns the list of the player's debuffs targets. player:GetDebuffTargets(spellid) -- returns the list of the given debuff targets. player:GetDebuffsOnTarget(name) -- returns the list of debuffs applied on the given target.
+player:GetAbsorbHealTargets() -- returns the list of absorb and heal targets. player:GetAbsorbHealOnTarget(name) -- returns the amount of absorb and heal the player did on the given target. player:GetAuraUptime(spellid) -- returns the uptime of the given aura if found, else null. player:GetDebuffsTargets() -- returns the list of the player's debuffs targets. player:GetDebuffTargets(spellid) -- returns the list of the given debuff targets. player:GetDebuffsOnTarget(name) -- returns the list of debuffs applied on the given target.